-All three travel from Queen Street Bus Terminal (Ban San Bus Terminal) to Larkin Terminal in Johor Bahru in Malaysia.
+All three buses travel from Queen Street Bus Terminal (Ban San Bus Terminal) to Larkin Terminal in Johor Bahru in Malaysia.
 There you can transfer to an express coach bound for different Malaysian states, including Kuala Lumpur.
 The trip can take 40 minutes to 2 hours, and the normal distance-based trunk fares apply.

 2. What are the general expectations for this option?

 The Queen Street Bus Terminal is closest to Bugis MRT, from which you can walk a few hundred meters to the terminal.
-Taking a bus ride or a cab is also an option especially since walking makes it harder to find the terminal if you’re not familiar of the roads.
+Taking a bus ride or a cab is also an option especially since walking makes it harder to find the terminal if you’re not familiar with the roads.

 Cross-border commuters will be required to take off the bus twice during the trip.
-One when it reaches the Woodlands Singapore checkpoint; and second, for Malaysian Immigration checkpoint.
+One when it reaches the Woodlands Singapore checkpoint; and second, for the Malaysian Immigration checkpoint.
 Both will require you to present your passport for verification and validation.
 Once cleared you can proceed outside the building and wait for your bus.